MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/backup-restore/backup-restore-operations.md

 ## Media-related errors when you restore a database from a backup

 If you receive error messages that indicate a file issue, this is symptomatic of a corrupted backup file.
-Examples of errors that you might experience if a backup set is corrupted include, but aren't limited to, the following:
+The following are some examples of errors that you could get if a backup set is corrupted:

 - > 3241: The media family on device '%ls' is incorrectly formed.
 SQL Server cannot process this media family.
 - > 3242: The file on device '%ls' is not a valid Microsoft Tape Format backup set.